crossplane/crossplane/INSTALL.md

 > build/run make -j4
 ```

-The first run of `build/run` will build the container itself and could take a few
+The first run of `build/run` will build the container itself and could take a few minutes to complete, but subsequent builds should go much faster.
-minutes to complete.

 ### Resetting the build container

-If you're running the build container on the Mac using Docker for Mac, the build
-container will rely on rsync to copy source to and from the host.
+If you're running the build container on macOS using Docker for Mac, the build container will rely on rsync to copy source to and from the host.
 To reset the build container and it's persistent volumes, you can run the below command.
 You should not have to do this often unless something is broken or stale with your build container:

 ```
 build/reset